Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Heart failure risk increases with regimens containing certain drugs, particularly doxorubicin or mitoxantrone.

-- Osteoporosis (bone thinning) and increased risk for fracture may occur in patients treated with steroid drugs such as prednisone.
+- Osteoporosis (bone thinning) and increased risk for fracture may occur in people treated with steroid drugs such as prednisone.

 In general, these serious late side effects depend on the type of drug used and cumulative drug dose.